microsoft/azure_arc/README.md

 - Support for an AWS Linux 2 instance deployment using Terraform
 - Support for a Windows Server AWS EC2 instance deployment using Terraform
-- Support for a Windows Server VMware vSphere VM deployment using Terraform

 ### Azure Arc for Kubernetes